 If your dog is walked by a dog walker, attends dog day care, visits a kennel or in other ways spends time with dogs you don’t know we suggest inoculation against Bordetella and Parainfluenza, another less common cause of transmissible coughing.
 This is given as a squirt up the nose.
 Most conscientious kennels require yearly Bordetella inoculation.

-There have been outbreaks of canine cough each late summer for the last three years.
+There have been outbreaks of canine cough each late summer for the last four years.
 We recommend annual vaccination for all dogs what play with other dogs in London’s parks.

 Dogs traveling under the Pet Travel Scheme are vaccinated against rabies every three years.
 For more information please go to “Travelling abroad with your pet” in NEWS AND ADVICE.